-To account for the specific barriers that Small & Medium Enterprises and Voluntary, Community & Social Enterprises encounter, a two-year grace period on the requirements leading up to the 2030 deadline, by which point we expect all suppliers to have matched or exceeded our ambition for net zero.
+"To account for the specific barriers that Small & Medium Enterprises and Voluntary, Community & Social Enterprises encounter, a two-year grace period on the requirements leading up to the 2030 deadline, by which point we expect all suppliers to have matched or exceeded our ambition for net zero.

-What we're going to do How we're going to do it Monitor and challenge suppliers to develop, implement and report on sustainability and carbon reduction.
+Monitor and challenge suppliers to develop, implement and report on sustainability and carbon reduction.

 Inform suppliers and adhere to commitments in the supply chain roadmap, including 10% minimum social value weighting from April 2022.

 By 2024, it will become mandatory for all public sector procurements to comply with statutory legislation.

 Introduce a process which enables subject matter experts and local suppliers to participate in procurement exercises.
 Changes are expected to the Public Contract Regulations in 2022 to encourage local purchasing.
 The organisation currently advertises all over-threshold requirements on the government's Contracts Finder website.

 Develop and communicate procedures on how the organisation complies with the Public Services (Social Value) Act 2012.

-All organisation procurement processes are conducted in line with the Public Contract Regulations, which provide compliance with the Social Value Act 2012.
+All organisation procurement processes are conducted in line with the Public Contract Regulations, which provide compliance with the Social Value Act 2012

 Work with the NHS supply chain to receive best prices on consumables and enhance social value.

 The team is well integrated with SCCL and receive line level spend reporting, including opportunities for social value.

-NHS

 Review, improve and oversee stock management processes across the Estate to prevent unnecessary expenditure and waste.
 The organisation will ensure that it regularly audits stock levels to prevent waste and the potential for stock to expire.
 This practice will be encouraged across the organsiation to prevent unnecessary stock purchase.

 Enforce the use of life cycle costing, net present value and return on investment for projects and consider using MAC curves for large investments, tackling unnecessary packaging and aggregating in order to reduce number of deliveries.

 All procurement processes are conducted using life cycle costing methods, including total cost of ownership (TCO) and cost of destruction or recycling at the end of the contract term.

 Hold expenditure awareness campaigns in line with national days/events for staff, patients, visitors, and the community.

 We will hold expenditure campaigns through the organisation's procurement plan for 2023.

 Encouraging greener options to reduce total paper usage by 15%: regional target set in MOU and national target.

-We will continue to monitor use whilst meeting the regional target as staff returning to the office post- pandemic may increase use.
+We will continue to monitor use whilst meeting the regional target as staff returning to the office post-pandemic may increase use.

-Measures against all actions will be detailed within our Green Delivery Plan.
+- ECCH's Procurement Team will be meeting all expectations as set out in the legislative roadmap - By April 2022, we will have ensured that our tenders have a minimum 10% net zero and social value weighting - By April 2023, we will ensure that all our suppliers with contracts above £5m will have a published carbon reduction plan in place for their direct emissions - By April 2024, all of our suppliers will have a published carbon reduction plan in line with NHS net zero targets